Muskaan322/Tiny_ImageNet_and_CIFAR-10_Classification-_with-_PyTorch_and_Ignite/README.md

 | Recall    | 0.54  |
 | F1-score  | 0.53  |

 > ⚠️ Note: Metrics may vary depending on GPU, batch size, and number of epochs.

-### Sample Training Progress (Optional Visualization)
-You can include screenshots of training curves or TensorBoard logs here:

 ---